LunaReX-bit/SecBasics/PGP/README.md

 Creating new key -

-Go to Setting > Privacy and security > Account settings in Email end to end encryption In account settings > End to end encryption > Add key > Create new openpgp key if you don't have one set expiry and key size, then click generate key and confirm
+- Go to Setting > Privacy and security > Account settings in Email end to end encryption
+- In account settings > End to end encryption > Add key > Create new openpgp key if you don't have one
+- Set expiry and key size, then click generate key and confirm